I am an Economist at the Federal Reserve Board of Governors.

-I am a PhD candidate in Economics at the University of Texas at Austin.
+My research focuses on Finance and Industrial Organization.
+I received my PhD in Economics at the University of Texas at Austin.

 View my CV: here